metadata toggle

 This product does not contain any antimicrobial preservative.
 Swab septum before removing each dose.

-Do not smoke, drink or eat while handling the product.
+Do not smoke, drink or eat while handling the veterinary medicinal product.
 Wash hands after use.
-Take care to avoid self-injection: the product may cause local irritation and/or pain at the injection site.
+Take care to avoid self-injection as the veterinary medicinal product may cause local irritation and/or pain at the injection site.

 Use during pregnancy, lactation or lay

-IVOMEC Super should be administered only by subcutaneous injection at the recommended dosage level of 1 ml/50 kg bodyweight (based on a dosage level of 200 mcg ivermectin plus 2 mg clorsulon per kg bodyweight) under the loose skin in front of, or behind, the shoulder.
+Subcutaneous.
+The veterinary medicinal product should be administered only by subcutaneous injection at the recommended dosage level of 1 ml/50 kg bodyweight (based on a dosage level of 200 mcg ivermectin plus 2 mg clorsulon per kg bodyweight) under the loose skin in front of, or behind, the shoulder.
 Divide doses greater than 10 ml between two injection sites.
-A sterile 17 gauge ½ inch (15-20 mm) needle is recommended.
+A sterile 17-gauge ½ inch (15-20 mm) needle is recommended.
 Replace with a fresh sterile needle after every 10-12 animals or sooner if the needle becomes soiled.

-The administration of 25 ml Ivomec Super per 50 kg bodyweight (25 x the use level) resulted in an injection site lesion (including tissue necrosis, oedema, fibrosis and inflammation).
+The administration of 25 ml of the veterinary medicinal product per 50 kg bodyweight (25x the recommended dose level) resulted in an injection site lesion (including tissue necrosis, oedema, fibrosis and inflammation).
 No other drug-related adverse reactions could be determined.

 Withdrawal periods